Why Prescribe the CeQur Simplicity Wearable Insulin Patch?

 We Have You and Your Patients Covered

 CeQur Simplicity is covered on most commercial and Medicare Part D insurance plans as a pharmacy benefit.
 In plans where CeQur Simplicity is covered, two-thirds of patients have a co-pay of $75 or less a month.
 Individual plans and pharmacy benefits vary by patient, and we at CeQur are here to help you and your patients.
-Contact the CeQur Care team at 1-888-552-3787.
+Contact the CeQur Cares Team at 1-888-552-3787.

 How to get patients started with the CeQur Simplicity wearable insulin patch